syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

     document.LastSection.AddParagraph();
     //Appends the contents into the paragraph
     document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
-    //Applies style to the text range
-    (document.LastParagraph.ChildEntities[0] as WTextRange).ApplyStyle("ParagraphStyle");
+    //Applies paragraph style to the text range (document.LastParagraph.ChildEntities[0] as WTextRange).ApplyStyle("ParagraphStyle");
     //Saves the document
     document.Save("Result.docx", FormatType.Docx);